 Cryptolepis—aka Ghanaian quinine—has been shown to be 93.5% effective against uncomplicated cases of malaria.
-How this translates to Babesia, I'm not sure.
+How this translated to Babesia, I wasn't sure.
 I couldn't find a good study.
-So I have reserved the right to change my mind at any time in favor of something more aggressive.
+So I reserved the right to change my mind at any time in favor of something else.

-So far, the main side effect of Cryptolepis has been to increase the volume of my flu-like symptoms: headache, body aches, malaise, and fatigue.
+The main side effect of Cryptolepis was an increase in the volume of my flu-like symptoms: headache, body aches, malaise, and fatigue.
 Awesome.
-Apparently, this means the treatment is working: the Babesia bugs are dying and spilling their toxic guts into my blood stream, so everything gets worse before it gets better.
-It comes in waves, usually about 2 hours after each dose.
-I have had to cut the dose back several times in order to stay productive.
+Apparently, this meant the treatment was working: the Babesia bugs were supposedly dying and spilling their toxic guts into my blood stream, so everything was getting worse before it got better.
+The symptoms came in waves, usually about 2 hours after each dose.
+I had to cut the dose back several times in order to stay productive.